dbursztynowski/5g-taskforce/looptest/README.md

   --kube-proxy-arg=feature-gates=InPlacePodVerticalScaling=true" sh -
 ```

-For agent nodes, only the following two lines need to be included with respect to the above
+For agent nodes, only the following two lines related to feature-gates need to be included with respect to the above (refer to k3s documentation to check the format of complete installation command for agent nodes):
 ```
   --kubelet-arg=feature-gates=InPlacePodVerticalScaling=true
   --kube-proxy-arg=feature-gates=InPlacePodVerticalScaling=true